 Various ancient civilizations used plants as medicine to heal.
 Ancient Greece used Licorice root as an asthma treatment and Balkan Peony root for open wounds during the Trojan war.
 Ancient India used Turmeric for colds and sore muscles.
 They also used the Neem plant for anti-fungal properties.
 Ancient India medicine used Lady Ferns for minor cuts and burns.
 These civilizations set the pace for what our medicine is today.
 Without plants being used for medicine in the Old World, we may not be as advanced we are today.
 I’m really excited to further look into ancient medicine practices as well as the plants used for spiritual and religious practices.

 We can see that plants have been used since the Stone Age to benefit people and we can see that plants have been used to help people through ancient medicine practices.
 I’m really excited to take you on this journey with me when it comes to entering the world of Ethnobotany.
-I’m also really excited to connect this subject to my initiative, Garden for Lifestyle.
 Thank you for reading my thoughts on Ethnobotany!
 What is your favorite fact on how people used plants in the Old World?
 What culture would be your favorite to learn from when it comes to plants?
 Leave comments below!